 Unfortunately, Casey’s Law is only active in Kentucky and now expanded into Ohio.
 Casey’s parents are lobbying to get this law active in more states like Georgia.
 With laws like Casey’s Law, family and friends can be more active and their loved one’s disease and avoid tragic outcomes from drug and alcohol use.

-Call Now for Priority Admission to Evoke Wellness MA Drug Addiction Rehab
+Call Now for Priority Admission to Evoke Wellness at Cohasset Drug Addiction Rehab

-Evoke Wellness MA offers evidence-based addiction treatment to cater to each patient’s individual needs.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment to cater to each patient’s individual needs.
 Our solution-focused treatment provides men, women, and families integrated and comprehensive care geared towards leading you on the road to long-lasting recovery.
-At Evoke Wellness MA, our primary goal is to make your treatment experience as comfortable as possible.
+At Evoke Wellness at Cohasset, our primary goal is to make your treatment experience as comfortable as possible.
 If you are having issues with any substances, let us help you.
 Our specialists and professionals are highly qualified and supportive and will help you start today’s recovery journey.
 Recovery today for a better tomorrow